pensarai/scan-action/README.md

 1. Go to [Pensar Console](https://console.pensar.dev).
 2. Connect your repository to integrate scans.
-3. Add the `PENSAR_API_KEY` to your repository secrets within Console or manually
+3. Add the `PENSAR_API_KEY` to your repository secrets within Console from the project settings or manually

 ### 2. Add the GitHub Action